gbull122/TNRibbonRegionAdapter/README.md

 # TNRibbonRegionAdapter

+A region adapter to deal with the WPF Ribbon in prism applications.
+Based on Prism.RibbonRegionAdapter, https://archive.codeplex.com/?p=prismribbonregionadapter.
+Original used Autofac and prism 5.
-Taken from, https://archive.codeplex.com/?p=prismribbonregionadapter updated to latest Prism and switch to Unity.
+This version is updated to latest Prism and switched to Unity for IOC.